 In addition, this dish has certain health benefits, such as eliminating heat and purging fire, as well as softening the complexion.
 This famous dish is available at almost every restaurant in Guilin.

 In Chinese, these snails with their distinctive spiral shells are known as "Field Snails" as they are often found in the rice paddies or fields.
-They are also found in the River Li and its tributary, the River Yulong.
+They are also found in the Li River and its tributary, the River Yulong.
+Chicken with filed Snails is a very popular dish in Guilin.

-Li River Fish Soup is a delicate, non-spicy dish which brings out the freshness of the fish and is both refreshing and delicious.
+Li River Fish Soup is a delicate, non-spicy dish that brings out the freshness of the fish and is both refreshing and delicious.

 Contact us for a customized China holiday incl.
 Guilin.